Dmcdodge1/IDS6938-SimulationTechniques-1/Homework1/Readme.md

 Devyn Dodge
 Note: Discussed some code with classmates/chat.
-Pulled the setup of structural springs and bend springs from Piazza.
+Referenced the setup of structural springs and bend springs from Piazza.
 Euler and Midpoint were pieced together from sources from class and meetup sessions.

 Part 1: